channyein87/workflow-duration-action/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
       - name: Get the output of duration
         run: |
-          echo "The test workflow is ${{ steps.test.outputs.duration }} seconds long." echo "The check dist workflow is ${{ steps.check-dist.outputs.duration }} seconds long."
+          echo "The test workflow is ${{ steps.test.outputs.duration }} long."
+          echo "The check dist workflow is ${{ steps.check-dist.outputs.duration }} long."
 ```

 ## Outputs

 ### `duration`

-Duration of the workflow in seconds.
+Duration of the workflow in general.

 ### `seconds`